OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 When Visual Studio builds the project, it performs the following tasks:

-1. Creates a copy of the XML manifest file and adds it to the  `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
+1. Creates a copy of the add-in only manifest file and adds it to the  `_ProjectName_\bin\Debug\OfficeAppManifests` directory.
 The Office application that hosts your add-in consumes this copy when you start Visual Studio and debug the add-in.

 1. Creates a set of registry entries on your Windows computer that enables the add-in to appear in the Office application.